varnish/hitch/README.md

 maxmium connection behavior, availability of service, etc.

-`stud` has one "cool trick"--it will optionally write the client IP address as the first few octets (depending on IPv4 or IPv6) to the backend.
+`stud` has one "cool trick"--it will optionally write the client IP address as the first few octets (depending on IPv4 or IPv6) to the backend--or provide that information using HAProxy's PROXY protocol.
 In this way, backends who care about the client IP can still access it even though `stud` itself appears to be the connected client.

 Requirements and Limitations
 ----------------------------